 - The presence of NRAS or BRAF mutation

 - The melanoma has spread to the internal organs

 Why Are Brain Metastases So Difficult To Treat?

-Brain metastases are difficult to treat.
-There are several potential reasons.
+There are several potential reasons:

-- There is growing evidence that brain tumors are very different from tumors in other parts of the body and need to be treated differently.
+- There is growing evidence that brain tumors are very different from tumors in other parts of the body and may need to be treated differently.

 - The brain looks familiar.
 Melanocytes arise from the same part of the early embryo as the brain, so the brain might be a very natural environment for melanoma tumors to grow in.

 - Often, by the time a patient first exhibits symptoms, s/he already has multiple lesions, not just one.

 - Brain metastases tend to be very aggressive and even a small increase in their size can cause more symptoms.